-China's Baidu rolls out ChatGPT rival to public
+Baidu leads public rollout of AI chatbots in China

 Baidu is one of China's biggest tech companies, but has faced competition from other firms such as Tencent in various sectors.

-In addition to AI, it has also looked to grow its cloud computing business and develop autonomous driving tech.
+In addition to AI, it has also looked to grow its cloud computing business and develop autonomous driving technology.

-Baidu shares were up 3.3 percent in Hong Kong at 0330 GMT on Thursday.
+Baidu shares were up 3.2 percent in Hong Kong at around 0430 GMT on Thursday.

-Bloomberg reported that another Chinese tech titan, the Hong Kong-listed SenseTime, has also received a green light from Beijing for its service.